lcx366/STARQUERY/README.md

 ## Change log

+- **1.0.1 — Jul 16, 2024**

+  - Added parameters that limit the magnitude range to avoid the problem of remote server data overflow and download failure.

 - **1.0.0 — Jul 04, 2024**

   - Replaced the spherical rectangular partitioning with a multi-level equal-area partitioning strategy based on the HEALPix algorithm.